 |Sweets, Starches, Alcohol||Stress.
 Mood swings.
 Hypoglycemia.||Anti-craving, anti-stress.
 Levels blood sugar and mood.
 GABA (mild enhancement).
 Fuel source for entire brain.|

 In addiction to replacing the above amino acids to bring the body back to a healthy balance, there are also other natural remedies to help curb cravings.
 B vitamins, as well as ashwaganda, kudzu, and milk thistle can all be used to reduce cravings and calm the nervous system.

-There are many herbal supplements and natural remedies to reduce cravings and get the body back in balance.
-The ones listed above can be used in any combination.
-Staying hydrated and eating a healthy, balanced diet is also very important because the body may crave alcohol when blood sugar dips low or when you are thirsty.
-Drug cravings may be intensified when the body is tired and in need of an “uplift.”
-Keeping your body properly fed and hydrated, and using some of the supplements listed will go a long way in your new life in recovery!
+Talk to your doctor or nutritionist to learn about other natural ways to reduce cravings and get the body back in balance.
+Drug cravings may be intensified when the body is tired and in need of an “uplift,” so keeping your body properly fed, rested, and hydrated will go a long way in your new life in recovery!

 For more information about Twin Lakes Recovery Center, rehab Atlanta, please contact us anytime at (877) 958-0778.
 We’re here to help.